larhlimiHamza/UnitedRemoteMobileChallenge/README.md

 This part presents the different interfaces that the app takes when requesting the Github API.
 All the following interfaces belong to the same Fragment.

-The Loading screen until the first page is brought.
+The Loading screen until the first data page is brought.

 <img width="200" height="400" alt="loading frame" src="https://github.com/larhlimiHamza/UnitedRemoteMobileChallenge/blob/master/loading_frame.jpg">